benjaminzhang121/osu-sheets/README.md

 Features include:
 - Category and Map Organization: Supports up to 5 categories, each with 4 maps, allowing for customizable and engaging mappool creation.
 - Map Reveal Function: Enables the "reveal" of each map for dynamic gameplay preparation.
-- Team and Financial Tracking: Monitors team details, winnings, and remaining budget, facilitating organized management of competition resources.
+- Team and Point Tracking: Keeps track and updates total team points as well as points remaining.